 - Inhale and lift your back up, raising your chest, head, shoulders, and back, off the floor with the help of your forearms.

-- Now, drop your head back, allowing the top of your head to rest on the mat.
-Let your elbows hold most of the weight of your body.
+- Now, drop your head back, allowing the top of your

 - Hold this pose for a comfortable timeframe, while breathing deeply.